-As a requirement of condition 13, consent 0882-4, a Quantitative Microbial Risk Assessment (QMRA) was completed, which assesses the human health effects associated with norovirus in wastewater discharges from the NPWWTP (McBride, 2012).
+As a requirement of condition 13, Consent 0882-4, a Quantitative Microbial Risk Assessment (QMRA) was completed, which assesses the human health effects associated with norovirus in wastewater discharges from the NPWWTP (McBride, 2012).

-In conjunction with the QMRA, and as a requirement of condition 14, consent 0882-4, monitoring of microbial contamination within shellfish was implemented within the consent compliance monitoring programme for the NPWWTP.
+In conjunction with the QMRA, and as a requirement of condition 14, Consent 0882-4, monitoring of microbial contamination within shellfish was implemented within the consent compliance monitoring programme for the NPWWTP.
 Mussel flesh has been monitored for norovirus (GI and GII) at two potential impact sites (Waiwhakaiho Reef and Bell Block) since October 2012.
-A control site (Oakura) was also monitored initially; however this has since been discontinued as it was decided that a control site was not required for interpretation of the results.
-Norovirus (GI and GII) concentrations were also measured within the NPWWTP influent and effluent (see Section 2.1.2.3).
+A control site (Oakura) was also monitored initially however, this has since been discontinued as it was decided that a control site was not required for interpretation of the results.
+Norovirus (Gl and Gll) concentrations were also measured within the NPWWTP influent and effluent (see Section 2.1.2.3).

-Norovirus was not detected in either the Waiwhakaiho sample or the Bell Block sample collected on 26 January 2023.
+Norovirus was not detected in any of the samples collected during 2023/24.
 Permanent health warning signs remain at Waiwhakaiho and Bell Block due to the elevated risk of norovirus presence in shellfish at these sites.

-Table 15 Mussel flesh norovirus results 2022-2023
+Table 15 Mussel flesh norovirus results 2023/24